tiagoprn/data_sourcery/README.md

 # DataSourcery

-Get data from a source.
+Download data from a source.
 E.g., get image from a given site to be used as wallpaper.

 ## Available sources